tgy/blog/content/posts/face-detection/face-detection.md

 src="posts/face-detection/as-a-function.svg" width="70%">
 </div>

-A few applications:
+Face detection

-- *Facebook* detects faces in images you upload and make it easier for you to tag your friends,
+- is used by *Facebook* to detect faces in images you share and make it easier for you to tag your friends,
+- can be used to **track** faces in videos of people moving around (e.g.
-- *Snapchat*'s face swapping feature,
+*Snapchat*'s face swap feature requires face detection),
-- Law Enforcement using *face recognition* on a video surveillance system stream (thousands of cameras) to localize a suspect in a big city.
+- and is a prerequisite for any real-life applications of face recognition *(e.g. Law Enforcement localizing a suspect in a big city using video surveillance systems)*.

 The detection process needs to be fast enough to keep up with the demand (millions of users / billions of streamed images).